 Exposures and behaviors are determined or shaped by the environments in which they are present.
 The second step is from the exposures and behaviors to the environment, identified here as the determinants of health (structural drivers, community determinants, and healthcare).
-Taking the second step from exposures and behaviors to the environment presents The Trajectory of Health Inequity reflects Prevention Institute's Two Steps to Prevention methodology, which traces a pathway from medical conditions to the behaviors and exposures that led to them, and then to the structural drivers and community determinants that are at the root of the behaviors and exposures.

-a tremendous opportunity to reduce health inequities by preventing illness and injury before their onset.
+Taking the second step from exposures and behaviors to the environment presents a tremendous opportunity to reduce health inequities by preventing illness and injury before their onset.
 In analyzing the social determinants of health and health inequities, the World Health Organization (WHO) has identified structural drivers-the inequitable distribution of power, money, opportunity and resources-as a key determinant of inequity in health and safety outcomes.
 Poverty, racism, and lack of educational and economic opportunities are among the fundamental determinants of poor health, lack of safety, and health inequity, contributing to chronic stress and building upon one another to create a weathering effect, whereby health greatly reflects cumulative experience rather than chronological or developmental age.